A Look Inside Webster’s Lab – September 2017

 A recent addition to the lab is a Realspace Magellan Performance Electric Height-Adjustable Wood Desk.
 This desk allows me to have preset sitting and standing positions.
 This allows me to not sit on my big fat lazy butt all day long.
 Simon doesn’t like it because he can no longer get behind the monitors and lay on the cables.

 Almost every customer’s Citrix Farm I have worked on since 2008 has Mac clients.
 I was tired of having to tell customers that I knew nothing about Macs.
 In January 2009, I finally bought a 15” MacBook Pro and loved it.
 In October 2010, I upgraded to a 17” MacBook Pro.
 In July 2012, I upgraded to a 15” MacBook Pro with Retina Display, 16GB RAM, and 768GB SSD.
 I rarely use this device any longer.
 It is now used mainly for my huge iTunes music collection and testing customer issues with the Mac Receiver.

 The software currently being used:

 - Microsoft Office 2016

 Windows Laptop #1:

 I bought this little laptop just to use for PowerPoint presentations.
-It runs Windows 10, PowerPoint 2010 and nothing else.
-I bought it on a close-out sale at a local electronics store.
+It runs Windows 10, PowerPoint 2010, and nothing else.
+I bought it at a close-out sale at a local electronics store.

 - ASUS X202E